-Copper Usage Intensity Higher for Renewables Compared to Fossil Fuels, according to New Study
+Copper Usage Intensity Higher for Renewable Energy Compared to Fossil Fuels, according to New Study

-New York, N.Y. — The generation of electricity from renewable energy sources such as wind, solar and geothermal has a copper usage intensity that is typically four to six times higher than it is for fossil fuels, according to a new market study titled, Current and Projected Wind and Solar Renewable Electric Generating Capacity and Resulting Copper Demand, conducted by BBF Associates & Konrad J.A.
-Kundig, Ph.D. and commissioned by the Copper Development Association (CDA).
+New York, N.Y. — The generation of electricity from renewable energy sources such as wind, solar and geothermal uses copper.
+So copper intensity, typically four to six times higher than any other fossil fuel.
+That’s according to a new market study titled, Current and Projected Wind and Solar Renewable Electric Generating Capacity and Resulting Copper Demand.
+It was conducted by BBF Associates & Konrad J.A.
+Kundig, Ph.D..
+Also commissioned by the Copper Development Association (CDA).

 Copper Usage Greater Due to Size of Installations

-Other important contributors to copper intensity include magnet wire for generators and transformers, DLO cables, control and communication cables, and bus bar for switchgear.
+Other important contributors to copper intensity include magnet wire for generators.
+Also transformers, DLO cables, control and communication cables, and bus bar for switchgear.

 Offshore Wind Farms Offer Growing Opportunity

-Although no offshore wind farms currently exist in the USA, the potential is great and plans are in place for Massachusetts, Maine, New Jersey and Ohio.
+The potential is great and plans are in place for Massachusetts.
+As well as Maine, New Jersey and Ohio.
 Estimates of copper usage intensity for offshore wind are based on experiences in the United Kingdom.
-Offshore wind energy represents a huge opportunity for copper because submarine collector and transmission cables are normally 100-percent copper, due to the fact that copper does not promote the growth of corrosive barnacles because of its natural anti-fouling properties.
+Offshore wind energy represents a huge opportunity for copper.
+That’s because of submarine collector and transmission cables.
+They are normally 100-percent copper.
+All consequently due to the fact that copper does not promote the growth of corrosive barnacles.
+That’s because of its natural anti-fouling properties.

-According to Strong, copper is an “enabling element” because it allows for the collection of electrical energy from broadly dispersed energy sources while minimizing electrical losses.
+According to Strong, copper is an “enabling element.”
+That’s because it allows for the collection of electrical energy.
+All from broadly dispersed energy sources while minimizing electrical losses.